Noobgam/obsidian-copilot/README.md

 This is not acceptable for any OSS, thus the necessity for a hardfork.

+# Installation

+For now the plugin is not published to obsidian community.
+This will be done later.

+* Pick the release you want to install
+* Download `copilot.zip`
+* Open obsidian → Settings → Community Plugins → Installed Plugins → Press on the explorer button
+* Unpack the `copilot.zip` in a new directory, for examplae named `copilot`
+* Press the reload button in the obsidian

 # Main differences for now:

 - Supports actual chat with prompt by stuffing the prompt into